kirill-vish/kirill-vish.github.io/_pages/1_project.md

 </p>
 <ol>
   <li> Despite CLIP models being better at transferability, supervised ConvNeXt shows a competitive performance on this task.
 This showcases the potential of supervised models. </li>
-  <li> Supervised models are better at robustness benchmarks, likely because these are ImageNet variants.
-This calls for the development of new evaluations with more diverse data distributions. </li>
+  <li> Supervised models are better at robustness benchmarks, likely because these are ImageNet variants. </li>
   <li> CLIP models have a higher shape bias and make fewer classification mistakes relative to their ImageNet accuracy.</li>
 </ol>